Aditya Dibabha

 Prince Aditya Dibabha (อาทิตย์ทิพอาภา; RTGS: Athit Thip Apha; [ʔaː.tʰít.tʰíp.ʔaː.pʰaː]; 27 July 1900 – 19 May 1946) was a member of the Thai Royal Family and a Siamese political figure.
-He served as Chairman of the Regency Council between the years 1935 and 1944, as King Ananda Mahidol was still a minor.
+He served as Chairman of the Regency Council between 1935 and 1944, as King Ananda Mahidol was still a minor.

 Biography

-Aditya Dibabha was the son of Prince Abhakara Kiartivongse and Princess Dibyasambandh.
-He born on 27 July 1900 with the first name born Mom Chao Aditya Dibabha.
-He was married to Kobkaew Wisetkul maid of honor of Queen Rambai Barni on 5 January 1929 they did not have a successor.
+Aditya Dibabha was a son of Prince Abhakara Kiartivongse and Princess Dibyasambandh.
+He was born on 27 July 1900 with the first name born Mom Chao Aditya Dibabha.
+He was married to Kobkaew Wisetkul, the maid of honour of Queen Rambai Barni on 5 January 1929 they did not have a successor.
 He died of cancer on 19 May 1946, aged 45.

+Siamese Revolution

+Although being a royal, Aditya was a supporter of the 1932 Siamese Revolution.
+He had taught the French Revolution as a teacher.
+Around the time of the Revolution, he translated the writings of early Age of Enlightenment philosopher Jean-Jacques Rousseau into Thai.
+In 1934, the translated work was published in The Era of the French Revolution, a student textbook written for students of the Faculty of Arts at Chulalongkorn University.
+The textbook includes notes by John Holland-Rose and Étienne Dumont.
+Although Aditya praises Rousseau in the book, he is critical at points such as Rousseau's idea of the political ideal society should strive for.
+The textbook attempts to parallel the Siamese Revolution with the French, but also acts as a warning for Siam to not repeat the mistakes made by the French during their revolution.

+Despite his praise for Rousseau, Aditya preferred a British-styled constitutional monarchy over a French-styled republic.